p-grant/data_analysis_portfolio/Study_Projects/Maths/Math.md

 $$y = x^2$$
 To find the rate at which y is changing at any x value, we need to find the derivative of $x^2$.
 Therefore, our equation becomes:
 $$y' = 2x$$

+Using these procedures, we can optimize decisions.
+In other words, calculus makes it possible to find values that maximize or minimize outcomes.
 ## Big Order
 ## Probability
 ## Bayes Theorem